khaledkhairy/SPHARM_Mech-Project/README.md

 Flow field visualization
 ------------------------------------------------------------------------------
-It has not been implemented in SPHARM-MECH itself yet.
+It has not been implemented in the SPHARM-MECH GUI itself yet.
-After generating a minimum energy shape, to view the tissue flow field please download the Matlab folder, ensure that it is in your Matlab path and in Matlab execute commands:
+If you have Matlab available, after generating a minimum energy shape, to view the tissue flow field please ensure that the "matlab_code" folder is in your path and in Matlab execute commands:

 ```json
 fn1 = '<path to file>/Fly_embryo_Berkeley_stage5_last_Lmax80_with_dorsal_L56.shp3';